 Listen up people, Network Marketing is a great tool for financial growth, personal development, relationship building with like-minded people and to gain recognition and discover your personal talents and gifts.
 But I will repeat this….
 IT IS NOT FOR EVERYONE!

 After writing this very very very long blog entry, It is my hope that you do a self-assessment to determine if this is a good fit for you.
 And if so, review the 5 Most important things that really matter when partnering with a company, and make a wise choice.

-The average person goes through 10 jobs in their lifetime and I’m sure that the average Network Marketer goes through 10 companies in their lifetimes as well(i am with the same company after four years).
+The average person goes through 10 jobs in their lifetime and I’m sure that the average Network Marketer goes through 10 companies in their lifetimes as well(i am with the same company after seven years).
 However, very few people stick this industry out long enough to succeed due to a negative experience with the wrong company.

 Empowering Tomorrows Entrepreneurs Today